 Trypanosomiasis severely affects human and livestock health, limits land use thus causing poverty and perpetuating underdevelopment on the continent.
 The impact of the disease extends over 38 countries and an estimated 10 million sq. km (a third of the continent) of land area.
-The International Scientific Council for Trypanosomiasis Research and Control (ISCTRC) was established in the 60s on the realization that the removal of tsetse and international vehicle of cooperation and implementation trypanosomiasis required an organization that would serve as a and continental barriers.
-ISCTRC is a statutory council of the African Union with the secretariat at AU-IBAR and is managed by an Executive Committee.
-It has continued to act as a platform for knowledge sharing and information dissemination trypanosomiasis research and control.
+The International Scientific Council for Trypanosomiasis Research and Control (ISCTRC) was established in the 60s on the realization international implementation is drawn from Member States, representatives of international organizations and institutions working in the field of tsetse and trypanosomiasis, institutes in Africa engaged in tsetse and trypanosomiasis, representatives of regional and multilateral projects in Africa, funding and development agencies, members from other countries (as observers) where research on trypanosomiasis or related subjects is being carried out.